stephenc01/php_docker_custom/README.md

 # PHP Docker Custom Images Repository

-This repository contains custom Docker images for various PHP versions.
+This repository contains custom Docker images for various PHP versions with apache.
 The images are built and pushed to Docker Hub using GitHub Actions.
 This was created just for ease of use.

 ## Docker Images